The Ultimate Guide to Choosing the Best Profile Picture for LinkedIn

 Each person usually gets 8 to 10 minutes for a LinkedIn-focused portrait with a few quick variations in expression and pose.
 Executives may get 20 minutes for more nuanced leadership portraits.

-We often capture one neutral background pass for LinkedIn and then one environmental pass with a blurred office or city view for About pages and PR decks.
+Often one neutral background pass for LinkedIn and then one environmental pass with a blurred office or city view for About pages and PR decks are captured.
 Two looks, one session.

 Consistency Across Locations

 Consistency across multiple locations or dates matters for employer branding.
-We log camera settings, lighting positions, and background choices so that future hires can match the original LinkedIn look.
-Your page stays visually appealing even as the team grows.
+Camera settings, lighting positions, and background choices are logged so that future hires can match the original LinkedIn look.
+The page stays visually appealing even as the team grows.

 The Role of Executive Portraits